ilyanozary/ilyanozary/README.md

-# ily

 Hi there!
-I'm Merely, a Python developer and a Data Scientist.
+I'm Merely, a passionate Python developer and a curious data scientist.
 Welcome to my GitHub profile!

 ## About Me

-I am a highly-motivated individual who loves everything about technology.
-My passion lies in exploring the vast potentials of Python, particularly in the field of data science.
-When I'm not coding or analyzing data, you can find me traveling, reading books, and watching TED Talks.
+I love everything about technology and enjoy exploring new programming languages.
+However, Python holds a special place in my heart.
+As a data scientist, I'm always curious to see what insights can be revealed from data.
+In my spare time, I enjoy reading books on various topics and watching TED Talks.

 ## My Skills and Expertise